-Information about own consumption patterns, and sometimes electricity prices or consequences of this for the power system, can contribute to consumers adjusting their demand.
-Often, information is provided through a smartphone app.
-This means that demand can be shifted from periods of peak demand to periods of low demand and/or periods of high variable generation.
+Information about own consumption patterns, and sometimes electricity prices or the consequences of this for the power system, can contribute to consumers adjusting their demand.
+Often, information is pro-vided via a smartphone app.
+This means that demand can be shifted from periods of peak demand to periods of low demand and / or periods of high variable generation.
 This can, in turn, contribute to a better balance between supply and demand both long-, medium- and short-term.
 The reference projects mainly researched residential demand, but one demonstration also covered a municipality.

 Components & enablers